Zorya: Comparative mythology

 L.A.
 Zarubin, who was a Slavonic scholar of the 20th century, undertook a comparison between Slavic folklore and the Indo-Aryan Rigveda and Atharvaveda, where images of the Sun and its companions, the Dawns, have been preserved.
-These images date back to ancient concepts from the initially fetishistic (the Sun in the form of a ring or circle) to the later anthropomorphic.
+These non-slavic images date back to ancient concepts from the initially fetishistic (the Sun in the form of a ring or circle) to the later anthropomorphic.
 Chludov's Novgorod Psalter of the late 13th century contains a miniature depicting two women.
 One of them, fiery red, signed as "morning zorya", holds a red sun in her right hand in the form of a ring, and in her left hand she holds a torch resting on her shoulder, ending in a box from which emerges a light green stripe passing into dark green.
 This stripe ends in another woman's right hand, in green, signed as "evening zorya", with a bird emerging from her left sleeve.
 This should be interpreted as the Morning Zorya releasing the Sun on its daily journey, and at sunset the Evening Zorya awaits to meet the Sun.
 A very similar motif was found in a cave temple from the 2nd or 3rd century AD in Nashik, India.
 The bas-relief depicts two women: one using a torch to light the circle of the Sun, and the other expecting it at sunset.
 Some other bas-reliefs depict two goddesses of the dawn, Ushas and Pratyusha, and the Sun, accompanied by Dawns, appears in several hymns.
 The Sun in the form of a wheel appears in the Indo-Aryan Rigveda, or the Norse Edda, as well as in folklore: during the annual festivals of the Germanic peoples and Slavs, they lit a wheel which, according to medieval authors, was supposed to symbolize the sun.